08Aristodemus24/auto-job-app-sender/documents/interview-flow.md

 sucess of a data analysis project?
 Metrics may include accuracy, precision, reca I, F1 score, R-squared, or other relevant performance measures, depending on the project's goals and objectives
 * How do you determine the most appropriate data analysis technique for a given problem?
 By understanding the problem's context, the nature of the data, the desired outcome, and the assumptions and limitations of various techniques, selecting the most suitable method through experimentation and validation.
 * How do you validate the results of your data analysis?
 By using cross-validation, holdout samples, comparing results with known benchmarks, and checking for consistency and reasonableness in the findings.
+* What are AI agents and RAG AI agents?

+AI agents takes in information from its environment (like reading Twitter posts, stock data, or even a user's question).

+Reason/Decide: It processes that information and decides what action to take or what output to generate based on its goals and programming.
+This often involves using a Large Language Model (LLM) as its "brain."

+Act: It performs an action or generates a response (like drafting a summary, answering a question, or giving feedback).

+The key idea is that an AI agent has some level of autonomy and can perform tasks to achieve a goal, often by interacting with external tools or information sources.

+RAG AI agents specific AI agents which receives a Query/Request: A user asks the RAG agent a question or gives it a task (e.g., "What's the sentiment on Apple stock among users?", or "Summarize recent user feedback on market trends").

+Retrieval (Your Data Comes In Here!): Instead of just relying on its internal, pre-trained knowledge (which might be outdated or not specific enough), the RAG agent first performs a retrieval step.

+It looks up relevant information from an external, curated knowledge base.
+This is the vector database or search index that contains the data you transformed.

+Your Data Engineering Role: You transformed raw, tabular stock data (and other types) into a text format (e.g., descriptions, news articles, reports) suitable for this knowledge base.
+You then fed it into the "ingestion layer," which likely involved preparing it for vectorization (converting text into numerical representations that capture meaning) and indexing in a search-optimized database.
+This ensures the RAG agent has access to specific, up-to-date, and relevant context.

+Augmentation: The relevant pieces of information retrieved from your knowledge base are then "augmented" or added to the user's original query.
+This provides the LLM with context.

+Generation: The augmented query (original query + retrieved context) is then fed into the core LLM.
+The LLM uses this specific context to generate a much more informed, accurate, and relevant response.

+Analogy: Imagine asking a very smart person a question.

+Without RAG: They just answer based on what they already know.

+With RAG: They first quickly look up relevant facts in a well-organized library (your transformed data!), then use those facts to formulate a precise answer.

+How Your RAG AI Agents Operated (on Twitter data):
+Based on your description, the flow for an agent focused on "giving feedback on the stock market" might have looked like this:

+User Creates Agent: A user configures an AI agent to monitor Twitter for stock market discussions.

+Twitter Data Ingestion: The company's system continuously collects tweets from users related to specific stocks or market trends.

+Your Data Transformation & Ingestion:

+You receive raw stock data (prices, company news, financial reports – likely tabular).

+You transform this tabular data into meaningful textual formats (e.g., converting price movements into descriptive sentences, summarizing key financial metrics, turning news articles into searchable chunks).

+This transformed text is then fed into an "ingestion layer" which processes it (e.g., chunks it, vectorizes it) and adds it to the knowledge base/vector database that the RAG agents query.

+Agent Activation/Querying: When a user asks the stock market feedback agent a question (or the agent needs to generate a summary/feedback):

+It queries the knowledge base (which contains your transformed stock data and potentially other relevant information).

+It retrieves the most relevant textual pieces of stock market context.

+Feedback Generation: The agent (using its LLM) then uses this retrieved context, combined with the real-time Twitter data it's monitoring, to generate informed feedback or analysis on the stock market.

+Describing Your Work in Interviews:
+When describing your work, emphasize these points:

+"As a Data Engineer Intern, I specialized in building data pipelines to support Retrieval Augmented Generation (RAG) AI agents."

+"My core responsibility involved transforming diverse data sources, particularly tabular financial/stock market data, into a structured textual format.
+This preparation was crucial for optimizing its use by Large Language Models (LLMs)."

+"I ensured this prepared data was accurately fed into an ingestion layer, which facilitated its vectorization and indexing in a knowledge base (or vector database).
+This knowledge base served as the external memory for RAG agents."

+"This enabled the AI agents, which primarily analyzed real-time user-generated content from platforms like Twitter, to provide highly accurate, contextually relevant, and up-to-date insights – for example, generating detailed feedback on stock market trends, augmented by the specific financial data I prepared."

+"Essentially, I was the bridge ensuring the AI agents had access to precise, external, and up-to-the-minute information, allowing them to go beyond their pre-trained knowledge and provide more factual and valuable responses to users."

+This highlights your understanding of AI, your specific technical contributions, and the direct business impact of your data engineering work.
+You weren't just moving data; you were making AI smarter and more reliable.

 ## Behavioral Interview Questions:
-* what qualities are you trying to find in a company? `open honest communication, mutual support, responsibility and integrity `

-* what are your 3 biggest strengths and explain each one?
-- `meticulousness: as I always make sure to analyze the quality of the code I write and make sure most if not every case is taken into consideration`
-- `creativity: I really like to implement designs in code that elicit beauty and inspiration`
-- `collaboration: I like to share my thoughts of approaching a problem with my teammates and asking in turn their opinion on how they would solve it, and sharing our solutions right after and come to a reasonable way how to integrate it`

-* what are your weakness as a person and as a worker/student and how did you confront them? `sometimes I tend to keep problems (both technical and non-technical) to myself, and while independence has its merits it means that I lead myself at times to unnecessary amounts stress, so I always make sure to understand the problem clearly by asking my colleagues and then ask without shame help if needed`

-* what are you trying to avoid when working (they give work life balance kaya answer you don't want to burn out well not explicitly but as much as possible you try to avoid enough work and then balance with it other endeavors)? `I know I'm a young developer I have much to learn and naturally that may come out in trying to take on as much responsibility as physically possible as a way to learn and prove myself, so I avoid biting off more than I can chew because I've learned that everything can just be taken one step at a time as opposed to all at once at the cost of being burnt out in long run`

-* how do you manage your time and schedule? `I find that in the context of work I write down the task what this task requires what other requirements those requirements require, and see the simplest task/requirement I can accomplish this way I manage my time by not procrastinating through being overwhelmed at the task given.
-I make sure to also do my routine like eating, sleeping, taking little breaks here and there in an orderly manner so as to keep my schedule and time on track.`

-* were there times that you had to choose schoolworks over personal events? ``

-* What were the results of your 3 strengths in thesis?
-- `meticulousness: I made sure the signal features we had were properly extracted and through the functions we wrote, we made sure to understand the dataset fully in order to implement the features needed for our system to train on`
-- `creativity: the user interface is something I'm most proud of because of its ability to be simple but also functional and informative, the design is also something I'm most proud of as it elicits the paradigm of minimalism in something as complex a system as ours`
-- `collaboration: me and my group mates had our strengths in doing other aspects of our thesis, but one aspect was really challenging in that we had no adequate resources to train our system using our large dataset.
-I offered solutions to avail computing resources from providers like google to my groupmates but with mutual effort in researching other means my other groupmate offered to instead avail computing resources from DOST which was luckily completely free of charge, and luckily could be used using a Linux OS which I was already familiar with, allowing us to train our system without much hassle from cost and most especially not having a large learning curve to use the resource`

-* what's your salary expectation
-`I've researched and seen the typical salary range of mid level software developers and engineers in this company amid my application and the range is between the lower range of 250k/year to 500k/year or 20800/month to 41700/month, so the number I'm comfortable with would be 30000/month based on my current knowledge and expertise does that fit into the company budget?
-But I'd like to learn more about the specific technologies tailored for this position as that will determine further my expectations for my salary.`
+### Background
 * tell me about yourself:
 ```
 I was a data engineer intern at virtuals protocol where
-* I mostly cleaned, preprocessed mostly stock data for fine tuning Retrieval Augmented Generation AI agents the technologies
+* I mostly cleaned, preprocessed mostly stock data for fine tuning Retrieval Augmented Generation AI agents
-* I used here was mainly numpy, pandas, specific frameworks for extracting ifnormation from files such as word documents and pdf files
+* the technologies I used here was mainly numpy, pandas, specific frameworks for extracting information from various file types such as word documents, pdf files, and even images
-* I also worked on developing shell scripts to automate the ingestion process of the ai agent of a client of the datasets we processed
+* I also worked on developing shell scripts to automate the ingestion process of the datasets we transformed in the companys data pipeline where RAG AI agents eventually consume data from
 * I also worked on writing relevant guides for clients on how to write their own
 ```
 - `I'm a recent graduate of Computer Science in the Polytechnic University of the Philippines where I picked up in part most of my skills in software development & data science and now more personally to data analytics`